trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    ``TPL_ENABLE_LAPACK=OFF``, then this will result in the disable of SE packages ``Teuchos`` and ``Epetra``, and all of the required SE packages downstream from them (see ???).
-Also, the explicitly disabled TPL will result in disable of optional support in all downstream SE packages.
+Also, the explicitly disabled TPL will result in the disable of optional support in all downstream SE packages.
    For example, if the user sets ``TPL_ENABLE_MPI=OFF``, then TriBITS will automatically set ``Teuchos_ENABLE_MPI=OFF`` and ``Epetra_ENABLE_MPI=OFF``.
    For examples, see `Explicit disable of an optional TPL`_ and `Explicit disable of a required TPL`_.